c2mon/c2mon/docs/src/user-guide/server/database.md

 # Database

+How to configure an external database for C2MON.

+---

 By default C2MON start with an embedded HSQL database for prototyping and development purposes.

 !!! warning "Be careful!"